 What do you mean?

 Self-help gurus are always advising us to think positively and envisage success, but it’s about as helpful as thinking about cupcakes.
 Just thinking about them isn’t going to help.
 It’s more important to think what could go wrong with a mission.
-Visualize failings, not success.
+Visualise failure, not success.
 That’s what’s essential to survival as an astronaut.
 I was an astronaut for 21 years, but I only spent six months in space.
-The rest of the time, I was looking into every detail that might have gone wrong during a mission.
+The rest of the time, I was looking into every detail that might go wrong during a mission.
 Once you’ve understood all the potential risks and you’re forewarned against them, fear no longer plays a part in your thought process.

 Even though you’re aware that being an astronaut is one of the most dangerous jobs in the world?

-I never experienced any fear when I got into a spacecraft— not because I was brave, but because I’d practiced solving every problem, thousands of times.
+I never experienced any fear when I got into a spacecraft – not because I was brave, but because I’d practised solving every problem, thousands of times.
 Being well prepared makes all the difference.
-It minimizes any fear and gives you confidence.
+It minimises any fear and gives you confidence.

 Doesn’t negative thinking make you depressed in the long term, though?

 Hang on a minute!
 I’m not saying you should give up all hope.
-The main thing is to visualize failings, not defeat.
+The main thing is to visualise failure, not defeat.

 Can you give an example?